Detecting positive quantum capacities of quantum channels: Discussion

 Listed below are some of the open problems that stem from our research.

 \begin{itemize} \item Show that PPT channels satisfy the necessary condition of Theorem~\ref{theorem:zero-necessary} for membership in the set of zero capacity quantum channels. \item Look for other quantum channels which satisfy the condition stated in Theorem~\ref{theorem:zero-necessary}.
 This could potentially lead to new examples of channels which are neither anti-degradable nor PPT, but still have zero quantum capacity. \item Obtain examples of channels which satisfy the condition stated in Theorem~\ref{theorem:zero-necessary} for all positive integers $n\leq m$ for some fixed $m\in\mathbb{N}$, but not for $n>m$.
-Such channels, if they exist, would have positive $n$-shot coherent information for all $n>m$ but at the same time, would satisfy the necessary condition for having zero $n$-shot coherent information for all $n\leq m$, and hence could potentially shed new light on the superadditivity of coherent information. \item Investigate whether Theorem~\ref{theorem:main} can be used to detect positive quantum capacity of a (C)DUC channel when Theorem~\ref{theorem:CDUC-cap} is inapplicable. \end{itemize}
+Such channels, if they exist, would have positive $n$-shot coherent information for all $n>m$ but at the same time, would satisfy the necessary condition for having zero $n$-shot coherent information for all $n\leq m$, and hence could potentially shed light on the superadditivity of coherent information. \item Investigate whether Theorem~\ref{theorem:main} can be used to detect positive quantum capacity of a (C)DUC channel when Theorem~\ref{theorem:CDUC-cap} is inapplicable. \item Check if the perturbative techniques applied in this paper can be extended to not only detect positivity of quantum channel capacities but also to provide meaningful lower bounds on the quantum capacities. \end{itemize}

-Further work on applying the techniques developed in this paper to random quantum channels and quantum channels acting on infinite dimensional Hilbert spaces is currently in progress.
+In \cite{Singh2022coherent}, we apply the techniques developed in this paper to random quantum channels to show that typically, the coherent information of a single copy of a randomly selected channel is guaranteed to be positive if the channel's output space is larger than that of its environment.
+This is very interesting since in general, it is known that the coherent information needs to be computed for an unbounded number of copies of a given channel in order to detect its capacity \cite{Cubitt2015unbounded}.
+Hence, whenever the channel's output space is larger than the environment, we can be almost sure that a single copy of the channel has positive coherent information.